-That is the description of the little village east of Willishire in a book of Ohio towns and townships that were established before 1900.
+That is the description of the little village east of Willshire in a book of Ohio towns and townships that were established before 1900.

-Schumm, named after the German family who settled the area in 1838, was once a place where passengers could board and depart at the Cloverleaf Railroad Station.
+Schumm, named after the German family who settled the area in 1838, was once a place where passengers could board and depart at the Cloverleaf Railroad Station, later the Nickel Plate.
 Where a sawmill and elevator once operated.
 And where a U.S. post office was once located.

 The railroad station, sawmill, elevator, and post office are all gone now.
 A few homes still remain in the town, near the large brick Lutheran church with its active congregation.